30 Weird Food Photos That Will Shock You Before Every Bite

 These “Treats” My Mom Made For Easter/April Fools

-Harvard Medical School agrees.
-Each color offers unique health benefits, and no single color is better than the others.
-Their advice?
-Aim to eat 4.5 cups of colorful fruits and vegetables every day for a balanced, nutrient-packed plate.
+And guess what?
+Harvard Medical School backs her up.
+Each color gives your body different nutrients, and no single color is better than the others.
+Their simple advice?
+Try to eat about 4.5 cups of colorful fruits and veggies every day.
+It’s one of the easiest tips for a balanced diet and better health.

 GF Says That My Standard Combo Of Noodles And Sardines Looks Like Something Straight Out Of Silent Hill